Multi-resolution spatio-temporal prediction with application to wind power generation: Proposed framework

+\paragraph{Kernel design} It is worth noting that the choice of the kernel function $k$ in our framework plays a key role in describing the data dynamics.
+Previous work of Simple Kriging \citep{olea2012geostatistics} uses a stationary kernel function, assuming that the covariance between data points relies on their distance.
+However, this assumption might prove inadequate in scenarios where heterogeneous correlations dominate the input space, especially in cases of longitudinal and spatial data.
+In addition, incorporating data correlations across various resolutions demands deeper exploration in crafting suitable kernel designs.
+This is exemplified by the observation that data at higher resolutions often exhibit significantly larger variance compared to those at lower resolutions.
+This underscores the necessity for a meticulous choice of kernel functions that can adapt to the unique behaviors inherent in the data.
+Last but not least, maintaining an invertible Gram matrix $K_{UU}$ holds critical importance in upholding the integrity of the framework.

-This section discusses the choice of the kernel function $k$.
-Standard GP models use a stationary covariance, in which the covariance between any two points is a function of Euclidean distance.
-In this study, the kernel requires a difference covariance structure, since it contains both spatio-temporal coordinates and data resolution.
-The kernel design first assumes that the time, space, and data resolution are mutually independent, as each of these factors describes the wind power in a different domain.
-The correlation function is thus separable, i.e.,
+In practice, we choose a kernel design that assumes the time, space, and data resolution are mutually independent, as each factor describes the wind power characteristics within distinct domains.
+The kernel function at coordinates $u=(i, j)$ and $u'=(i', j')$ is thus separable, i.e.,